West Highland Way – Scotland

 Suggested itinerary

 This itinerary is a suggested route to take advantage of the West Highland Way.
+The itinerary can be adapted to your needs.
+We can adjust the duration from 4 to 9 days.
 Additional nights can be added, for example in Kinghouse and Fort William.
-From Fort William it’s possible to climb Ben Nevis (3-5 hours for the ascent and 2-3 for the descent), the highest mountain in the UK.
+From Fort William it’s possible to climb Ben Nevis (3-5 hours for the ascent and 2-3 hours for the descent), the highest mountain in the UK.

 As long as you’re in Scotland, it’s well worth taking the time to visit Glasgow and Edinburgh.